 The ‘Island of Cats’, Oki Island, is the largest of the three islands and the only inhabited lake island in Japan.
 There are no cars and supermarkets on the island, and the unique place is widely known for its numerous cats and beautiful forest.
 It is a 10-minute boat road from the mainland and there are nine ships a day that make the trip.

-Chikubu Island is a small island in the northern end of the lake.
+Chikubu Island is a small island at the northern end of the lake.
 It is the second largest island within Lake Biwa and is sometimes referred to as the ‘Island of Gods’.
-The island is famous for the Tsukubusama Shrine that is located on the island.
+The island is famous for the Tsukubusama Shrine which is located on the island.
 Chikubu Island is the center of many art forms such as Noh and koto melody.
 One popular attraction is the opportunity to experience water and prayer together.

 Takei Island is an amazingly beautiful place with largely untouched nature.
 The small uninhabited island has sheer cliffs, lots of greenery and some famous places to see, including the Nichiren school Kentoji Temple and a stone monument.
 The entire island is said to be a spiritual power spot!

 Hakodateyama is a mountain top on the north-western side of the lake.
 The mountain provides excellent hiking trails and a stellar view of the lake.
 You can ride the gondola up the mountain or from spring to fall hike your way up and enjoy a picnic at the top.
-In the summertime there are more than two million lilies in bloom.
+In the summertime, there are more than two million lilies in bloom.
 After the lilies have finished flowering, the Kokia Park will open from mid-September to mid-October, turning the mountain slope red with all the Kochia.
-Besides the flower parks there are some fun activities to do, some restaurants and more.
+Besides the flower parks, there are some fun activities to do, some restaurants and more.

-In winter the mountain is a well known ski-resort in the Kansai Region.
-At 690m above sea level it isn’t the most exciting option for the more seasoned ski-fans, however it is known for heavy snowfall and definitely offers some family fun time.
+In winter the mountain is a well-known ski resort in the Kansai Region.
+At 690m above sea level, it isn’t the most exciting option for the more seasoned ski fans, however, it is known for heavy snowfall and definitely offers some family fun time.
 There are 3 km of slopes available which can be enjoyed while taking in the pretty views of Lake Biwa.
 Snow rafting and snowshoe tours are also available at Hakodateyama and there is also a cross-country course.
 Because of the use of artificial snow machines, the season normally starts in December.
 The easiest way to get there is taking a train to Omi-Imazu Station and changing to the local bus from there (20 min).
 At the resort you can rent your full outfit,

 Hakodateyama Ski Resort